cobalt-org/liquid-rust/CONTRIBUTING.md

 # Issues

-This project aims to be a Rust implementation of [https://shopify.github.io/liquid/](Liquid).
+This project aims to be a Rust implementation of [Liquid](https://shopify.github.io/liquid/).
 - Notice that we deviate from shopify/liquid?
 Please, open an issue if there isn't an [existing one](https://github.com/cobalt-org/liquid-rust/labels/shopify-compatibility)
 - Want a new tag or filter?
-Check for an [https://github.com/cobalt-org/liquid-rust/labels/enhancement](existing issue) and open one if needed.
+Check for an [existing issue](https://github.com/cobalt-org/liquid-rust/labels/enhancement) and open one if needed.

 # Pull Requests